 qvs is is volume flow rate of the system [l/min].

 Alternatively, a concentration step change at the beginning of the sampling line shall be introduced by switching from zero to span gas while maintaining the same pressure conditions as under normal system operation.
-If for a correctly calibrated analyser after an adequate period of time the reading is ≤ 99 per cent compared to the introduced concentration, the leakage problem shall be corrected.
+If, for a correctly calibrated analyser after an adequate period of time, the reading is ≤ 99 per cent compared to the introduced concentration, the leakage problem shall be corrected.

 4.2.
 Starting and stabilizing the PEMS

-The PEMS shall be switched on, warmed up and stabilised in accordance with the specifications of the PEMS manufacturer until key functional parameters, e.g., pressures, temperatures and flows have reached their operating set points before test start.
+The PEMS shall be switched on, warmed up, and stabilised in accordance with the specifications of the PEMS manufacturer until key functional parameters, e.g., pressures, temperatures and flows have reached their operating set points before test start.
 To ensure correct functioning, the PEMS may be kept switched on or can be warmed up and stabilised during vehicle conditioning.
 The system shall be free of errors and critical warnings.

 4.3.
 Preparing the sampling system

-The sampling system, consisting of the sampling probe and sampling lines shall be prepared for testing by following the instruction of the PEMS manufacturer.
+The sampling system, consisting of the sampling probe and sampling lines, shall be prepared for testing by following the instruction of the PEMS manufacturer.
 It shall be ensured that the sampling system is clean and free of moisture condensation.

 4.4.
 Preparing the Exhaust mass Flow Meter (EFM)